To open long positions on GBP/USD, you need:

-The trade is in the 30 and 50 moving averages, which indicates some form of market pause in the bearish movement.
+Trading is carried out in the area of 30 and 50 moving averages, which indicates the sideways nature of the market.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

-A breakout of the lower border of the indicator in the 1.2720 area will lead to a new wave of decline for the pound.
-The breakout of the upper border in the 1.2765 area will lead to a new wave of growth for the pound.
+A breakthrough of the lower border of the indicator in the area of 1.3705 will lead to a new wave of decline in the pound.
+Surpassing the upper border in the area of 1.3730 can push the pair to rise.

 Description of indicators